BSc (Hons) Rural Land and Property Management

 • Auctioneers

-• Utility and compulsory purchase
+• Utilities and compulsory purchase

 In the last two years, the main property employers of Rural Land Management graduates have been: